Latest Update of 11 November 2025, Published in June 2025

 Notes:

-1. Current reciprocal regime tariffs are baseline 10% for all countries except Canada, Mexico, and USHTS Column II countries (Cuba, Belarus, North Korea, Russia).
-Higher country-specific tariffs for 57 jurisdictions were postponed until 9 July.
+Effective 1 August, the “reciprocal tariffs” range between 10% and 41% for all countries except Canada, Mexico, and USHTS Column II countries (Cuba, Belarus, North Korea, Russia).